 Step 2: What are the Steps to Creating a Diversified Asset Classes Portfolio?

-In Part 1: “What is the Best Investing Method” you learned the best investing method and why to invest with index funds in a diversified asset classes portfolio in line with your risk tolerance.
+In Part 1: “How to Build an Investment Asset Management Strategy” you learned the best, research-supported, investing method and why to invest with index funds.
 Today you will learn the steps to take to create a diversified asset classes portfolio.

-Future articles continue with the how of implementing this research tested diversified asset classes portfolio.
+Future investment articles continue with the how of implementing asset classes investing with index funds.